 - Protein – Hair is made of protein, and getting enough in your diet ensures you have the main ingredient for hair growth.
 Some great sources include fish and eggs, or, for the veggies out there, legumes and nuts.

 - Omega-3 helps lock moisture into your hair and scalp.
-You can get it from oily fish, and from avocado, pumpkin seeds, and walnuts.
+You can get it from oily fish and avocado, pumpkin seeds, and walnuts.

-- Healthy circulation is important for spreading nutrients throughout the body, and hair is no exception.
-Iron is important for good circulation and you can get it from spinach, lentils, and leafy green vegetables
+- Healthy circulation is essential for spreading nutrients throughout the body, and hair is no exception.
+Iron is necessary for good circulation, and you can get it from spinach, lentils, and leafy green vegetables.

 - You should also consume nuts and whole grains for Vitamin E, Zinc and Biotin, all of which contribute to healthy hair.